 Using the U.S. Census Bureau definition, which classifies a migrant as someone who crosses political (county) boundaries, Figure 5 illustrates a rather significant decline in the propensity to migrate, across almost all age cohorts, between 2005 and 2009.
 As explained in Figure 1, the economic recession and housing crisis helped to curb migration rates significantly across virtually all age cohorts.

-Figure 6 underscores a critically important point—the economic recession did not impede migration rates uniformly across the population.
+Figure 6 underscores a critically important point—the economic recession did not impede migration rates my payday loan uniformly across the direct lender payday loans population.
 In fact, the opposite is true for Oregon interstate migrants.
 While there was a statistically significant (95%) decline in the number of migrants moving across Oregon county lines between the two periods, there was no statistically significant decline in the number of interstate migrants with at least a Bachelor’s degree during the period.
-In other words, mobility levels for migrants with higher levels of educational attainment seemed to be somewhat insulated from the economic recession compared to their less educated counterparts.
+In online payday loan other words, mobility levels for migrants with higher levels of educational attainment seemed to be somewhat insulated from the economic recession compared to their less educated counterparts.

 According to 2009 ACS estimates, fewer than half of Oregon’s residents were born in Oregon and approximately 1 out of every 7 Oregonians was born in California.

 One of the seminal laws of migration, developed by Ravenstein (1885), is that for every migrant inflow, there is a counterstream.
 Migrant exchanges are often a result of physical distance—places in close proximity share a greater degree of interaction.
 Figures 7 and 8 underscore these principles of migration.

 Where California and Washington were the two greatest sources of migrants to Oregon, these two states were also the top destinations for residents leaving Oregon.
 In both 2005 and 2009, approximately 40 percent of out-migrants left Oregon for these two states.